Moving to Spain made easy

 Learn more about Perez Legal Group’s Relocation to Spain package and how to become legally resident in Spain

-There are many types of Visas, (Working Visa, Golden Visa, Non Lucrative Visa, Family Reunification Visa, etc), but the most common application is the Non Lucrative Visa which is applicable to all those who do not have the intention to work in Spain to start with.
+There are many types of Visas, (Working Visa, Golden Visa, Non Lucrative Visa, Family Reunification Visa, Digital Nomad Visa, etc.), but the most common application is the Non Lucrative Visa which is applicable to all those who do not have the intention to work in Spain to start with.
 Any type of visa is requested only once, once the TIE card is granted.
 First residency permit is for 1 year, second renewal is for 2 years and last one is for 5 years.
 These renewals will happen in Spain and you don’t need to get back to the UK to obtain this.

 The Visa is requested personally.
 Once it is approved, the applicant must collect the Visa personally within one month from the date of notification.